qeesung/asciiplayer/README.md

-  encode      Encode gif or video to ascii gif or video help        Help about any command play        Play the gif and video in ASCII mode server      Server command setup a server version     Show the version
+  encode      Encode gif or video to ascii gif or video help        Help about any command play        Play the gif and video in ASCII mode server      Server command setup a http share server version     Show the version

 Flags: